-If we find that prohibited action took place, we will typically require further submissions from you and the worker on what remedy to award the worker.
-The lawyer will make a decision on the remedy award and you will be issued with one or more formal orders to remedy the worker’s situation.
+If we find that prohibited action took place, based on a full review of all the relevant information, we will typically require further submissions from you and the worker on what remedy to award the worker.
+The lawyer will make a decision on the remedy award, in writing, and issue one or more formal orders to remedy the situation.

-Disagreeing with the decision
+Appealing the decision

-You may appeal the decision directly to the Workers’ Compensation Appeal Tribunal (WCAT), as long as the appeal is within 90 days of the decision.
+If you disagree with the decision, both you and the worker may appeal the decision directly to the Workers’ Compensation Appeal Tribunal (WCAT) as long as the appeal is filed within 90 days of the decision.

 You may ask WCAT for a stay of proceedings until the appeal has been completed.
 Unless a stay has been granted, you must comply with the remedy order within the timeframe specified in the decision, even if the application for a stay or the appeal is outstanding.